ninjablocks/developer-docs/source/hardwareguides/devkit-factory-reset.rst

 Steps
 ~~~~~

-1. Download the [Ninja Sphere Devkit factory image](https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.img.gz).
-The expected sha1 of the file is listed in the [manifest](https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.manifest).
+1. Download the Ninja Sphere Devkit factory image (https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.img.gz).
+The expected sha1 of the file is listed in the manifest (https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.manifest).
-2. Using the image, re-image a micro SD card that has at least 3GB of capacity using the steps in ["Burning an Image"](https://developers.ninja/misc/howtos/burning_an_image.html)
+2. Using the image, re-image a micro SD card that has at least 3GB of capacity using the steps in "Burning an Image" (See - https://developers.ninja/misc/howtos/burning_an_image.html)
 3. Remove the power cable from the devkit
 4. Install the micro SD card into the micro SD card reader on the devkit
 5. Reconnect the power cable to the devkit